-Chiropractic Biophysic (CBP)
+Chiropractic Biophysics (CBP)

 Corrective Care Protocol

-Traction delivers a constant force to help retrain and remodel the spine to counter the effects of long-standing postural distortions
+- Traction delivers a constant force to help retrain and remodel the spine to counter the effects of long-standing postural distortions.

-Exercises, designed for each patient’s particular spinal abnormality, are used to strengthen weaker areas of the spine.
+- Exercises, designed for each patient’s particular spinal abnormality, are used to strengthen weaker areas of the spine.